Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 - When Maryland churns out over 271.5 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year the Terrapins have four turnovers, five fewer than the Hawkeyes have takeaways (9).
+- The Terrapins have turned the ball over four times, five fewer times than the Hawkeyes have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.